VictorLuc4/blog/content/about/index.md

 I'm `Victor` a Software and Security Engineer working at [Astronomer](https://astronomer.io).

-Some posts will be in French :fr: and some others in English :us:.
+Some posts will be in French 🇫🇷 and some others in English 🇺🇸.

 You can find me here :
 - [Github](https://github.com/VictorLuc4)